 The increase in urgent care centers that have opened recently in the region has resulted in more people receiving the proper medical care they need, when they need it.
 However, it has also created some confusion about when people should visit an urgent care center or the nearest emergency room.
-With the opening of Emerson Hospital’s first urgent care center in Hudson just a few weeks ago, Dr. Joseph Palomba, medical director of Emerson Urgent Care at Hudson, provides some important insight.
+With the opening of Emerson Hospital’s first urgent care center in Hudson and second urgent care in littleton, Dr. Joseph Palomba, medical director of Emerson Urgent Care at Hudson, provides some important insight.

 What is urgent care?

 Urgent care is appropriate for a condition that requires prompt attention, but does not pose an immediate or serious health threat.
 Some people think of it correctly as a walk-in doctor’s office with convenient hours and no appointment necessary.
 Often there are short wait times.
 Many urgent care centers, including Emerson’s, offer patients the ability to reserve a spot online and receive reminders by text for added convenience.

 Ear infections, possible strep throat, and sprained ankles are just three common examples among hundreds of conditions that urgent care staff can diagnose and treat.
 Emerson’s urgent care center treats children and adults and is designed to treat your minor illness or injury needs.

 Who will take care of my medical needs in urgent care?

 Not all urgent care centers are staffed by physicians.
 Emerson’s urgent care center is staffed by board-certified physicians, certified radiology technicians, and other medical professionals who are on staff at Emerson Hospital.
 They are specially trained in acute care medicine for all age groups and are dedicated to providing you with prompt attention, information, and a timely diagnosis.
 Most urgent care patients are treated and on their way home in about an hour.
 The clinicians send your primary care physician a report for any follow-up treatment needed.